Skip to content

 The highlight_file() function is a built-in function in PHP that is used to highlight the syntax of a PHP file.
 It can be used to display the syntax of a PHP file in a web page or to generate a formatted PHP file for documentation purposes.

 The highlight_file() function takes a filename as its argument and generates an HTML representation of the PHP file with syntax highlighting.
-It supports several configurable options to customize the output, such as specifying the CSS class for the highlighted syntax.
+By default, it outputs the result directly to the browser, but you can capture it as a string using its second parameter.

 How to use the highlight_file() function